 Recycling education in the schools -- Recycling education shows presented by the Honolulu Theatre for Youth (HTY) combined with classroom activity books educate our youth to become expert recyclers and encourage them to support their family to properly sort their waste home.
 Every year, the program reaches approximately 20,000 students and teachers.
 The eighth 2017-18 season included a Tenney Theatre presentation of "Extraordinary Stories from an Ordinary Ohana" that took place in November and December 2017.
-Planning is underway for the second part of the season which will feature a traveling "Sort It Out", a recycling performance workshop type show at local schools.
+"Sort It Out", a recycling performance workshop type show at local schools concluded in late February.
+Scheduling for "SHOCKA" is underway.
+"SHOCKA" is musical on how Hawaii will reach 100% renewable energy by 2045 using such methods as Waste-to-Energy, H-POWER submission of a revised plan.
+The City's revised management plan was submitted December 2008.
+The interim status report was submitted to DOH in December 2013 and can be viewed online at www.opala.org in the Resource Library/Technical Studies.
+The City has begun work on the next plan due 2018.
+The Advisory Committee is currently holding regular meetings.